 But, only a few thousand smart copywriters know how to use it properly.

 In fact, many businesses make the mistake of failing to use it at all.

 What’s the word?
 I just used it.
 Right there above this sentence.
 OK, OK, the word is “you.”

-Nobody comes to your website to read about you talking about your “cutting edge” graphics.
-They don’t even care if your sites won a Webby award.
-They will want to know, if you’re a web developer, that you can create a site that even non-techies can update themselves (!)
+Nobody comes to a business website to read about the company’s talking about your “cutting edge” graphics or its years of business experience.
+They don’t even care if the site won a Webby award.

 If they aren’t technically minded, they might want to know you can give them a site they can update themselves.
 They may also want to know that you can translate geek-speak into English.

 Or, that you are familiar with their industries’ compliance requirements and understand why they may need extra bandwidth or paperwork.

 Ultimately, your clients want to read about themselves.
 They want to know that you can solve their problems.
 The stuff that frustrates them.
 And, if you can show them how to solve those problems, even better!